 Look high and low for things that you’re good at.
 Your strengths are more than your big milestones and achievements; your strengths are buried in the processes and everyday actions that led up to these moments.
 Think about yourself through the eyes of others, and even ask for their opinion if you’re willing to hear it.

-You have awesome strengths!
+You have awesome strengths and valuable talents!
 Stay tuned for the next article to learn how to turn these strengths into opportunities.